obsidianmd/obsidian-help/en/Contributing to Obsidian/Style guide.md

 ![[Style-guide-zoomed-example.png#interface|300]]

 - Images should be in either `.png` or `.svg` format.
-- If an image looks too big in the note, make it smaller outside of Obsidian, or adjust its dimensions as explained in [[Embedding files#Embed an image in a note|embedding an image in a note]].
+- If an image looks too big in the note, make it smaller outside of Obsidian, or adjust its dimensions as explained in [[Embed files#Embed an image in a note|embedding an image in a note]].
 - In rare cases, you may want to place especially large or complex images in a [[Callouts#Foldable callouts|folded callout]].
 - For pop-up windows or modals, the image should show the entire Obsidian application window.
  ![[Style-guide-modal-example.png#interface]]